REGGIE

 Before I ever thought about putting my name on a candle, I had a fundamental belief: The purpose of candles is simple - a way to light dark places.
 That’s it.

-After years of therapy, the thing that resonated the most is you have to take time for yourself to process.
+After years of therapy, the thing that resonated the most is I have to take time for myself to process.
 Honesty and patience played a huge part of my process.
-Music, candles and journaling became a part of my process.
-I couldn’t process without journaling with a candle burning in the background.
-Therapy, candles and journaling became part of that thing that inspired me to want to grow and heal.
+I realized therapy, music, candles and journaling became a major part of my growth and healing journey.
 I guess you can say, "I discovered my flame."
 And that flame has burned ever since.

 Each candle is named after a phase of my growth and healing.
 And the funny thing is, since self development is never-ending and I’m ever-evolving, I’ve revisited every single phase over and over.
 Those stages or phases, whatever you want to call them, have become a part of my every day life.
 There is something I need from at least one of them daily, whether it be Joy, a moment of Self-reflection, or Love - you name it - I need it.